sweattep/ancient_quotes/README.md

 >When our enemies heard that the plot was known to us, and God had foiled their plans, we all returned to the wall, everyone to his work

 >Fight for your brothers, sons, daughters, wives, and homes

+>If you plan and work hard, you will have plenty; if you hurry to get rich, you will end up poor